Design Rules

 RULE 5: USE BLOCKS

-The typical pattern may have hundreds of Donuts, Solid Rounds or Solid Rectangles.
-While you could draw each one on AutoCAD as a donut or circle, there is a more efficient way.
-The trick is to use a Block command for each element.
-In AutoCAD, you can define each figure as a block and then use the centre of the figure as the reference point of the block.
-Give each block a short name.
-Using the block insert command, insert the block at the appropriate position.
+A typical pattern might contain hundreds of donuts, solid rounds, or solid rectangles.
+While you could draw each one individually in AutoCAD, there's a more efficient method: using the Block command for each element.
+In AutoCAD, define each figure as a block and use the center of the figure as the block's reference point.
+Assign a short name to each block.
+Then, use the block insert command to place the blocks in the appropriate positions.

 RULE 6: DRAWING ERRORS TO AVOID.